irelius/test-deployment/README.md

 * Require proper authorization: Review must belong to the current user
 * Request
   * Method: DELETE
-  * Route path: /api/reviews/:reviewId
+  * Route path: /api/reviews/:reviewId/users/:userId  <!-- *** 1st rev: add /users/:userId at the end as the owner of the Review -->
-  * Body: none
+  * Body: none                                        <!-- *** the userId can be taken out once there is login logic -->

 * Successful Response
   * Status Code: 200